nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 ## Terminate the connection and container

-- To terminate a running kernel gateway you can "kill" it as any Linux process with `ctrl-c`
+- To terminate a running notebook server you can "kill" it as any Linux process with `ctrl-c`
-- If you're running the kernel gateway as a Docker container, you can stop the Docker container (this assumes you're using an init manager, such as tini.
+- If you're running the notebook server as a Docker container, you can stop the Docker container (this assumes you're using an init manager, such as tini.
 If you're not, this may not close the process.)